How to organize games and puzzles so you never lose a piece again.

 Step #3.
 Check the quality and the quantity.

-Another tedious step is to go through each game and make sure all the pieces are there.
+Another tedious step to organize games is to go through each game and make sure all the pieces are there.
 Just like you did above for your donated games and puzzles you need to do this for the items you are keeping as well.
 If you are missing easily replaceable items such as dice or a score pad, simply jot a note down with the item and the game you need it for.
 On your next errand day grab the missing items and get them taken care of.

 You can even purchase a bag of random replacement game pieces to keep on hand like this one here.